ydb-platform/ydb/ydb/docs/en/core/yql/query_plans.md

 Offset | offset value

 #### Union
-Union the results of two or more subqueries into one set.
+Concatenate the results of two or more subqueries into a single row set.

 #### Iterator
 Iterates through a given set of rows, typically use a [precompute](#precompute) as an argument.